 (May: Part 2)

 This mission’s experience can be a life-changing experience for both you and those who are introduced to Christ.
 In each new opportunity, remember to draw close to, learn about, and trust God.
 He will direct you each step of the way.
 You’ll also draw close to other members of your team as you grow and minister together.

 Being a Team

 One of the most valuable aspects of your experience will be learning what it means to work on a team.
-Your attitude as a team will greatly affect your overall success in fulfilling the purpose of your project.
-Remember, the project is not designed for a bunch of individuals to each do their own thing.
-The project team should become a united group of people committed to carrying out the overall mission.
+Your attitude as a team will greatly affect your overall success in fulfilling the purpose of your summer mission.
+Remember, the summer mission is not designed for a bunch of individuals to each do their own thing.
+The team should become a united group of people committed to carrying out the overall mission.